fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/4_blocks_and_symbols.md

 my_proc.call
 # NameError: undefined local variable or method madeup_method for main:Object
 ```
-The `to_proc` method doesn't care what symbol is being passed in, it will not check if there is a real `madeup_method` was defined beforehand.
+The `to_proc` method doesn't care what symbol is being passed in, it will not check if `madeup_method` was defined beforehand.
 ```ruby
 # madeup_method is referenced here but not invoked so it doesn't matter if it exists or not
 my_proc = Proc.new { madeup_method }